 Pro forma is actually a Latin term meaning “for form” (or today we might say “for the sake of form, as a matter of form”).

-Pro forma (or proforma) statements are financial reports for your business based on hypothetical scenarios.
+When it comes to accounting, pro forma statements are financial reports for your business based on hypothetical scenarios.
 They’re a way for you to test out situations you think may happen in the future to help you make business decisions.

 There are three major pro forma statements:

-Pro forma statements look like regular statements, except they’re based on what ifs.
+Pro forma statements look like regular statements, except they’re based on what ifs, not real financial results.
 As in, “What if my business got a $50,000 loan next year?”
 Your pro forma statements for that scenario would show what your income, account balances, and cash flow would look like with a $50,000 loan.